 (Below) An interior view of the chapel.

 (Above) In 1950, the Tabuteaus bought La Coustièro in La Lèque on Cape Sicié with an eye towards renovating the 25-room mansion in order to make it their new home.
 The mansion, perched on a cliff above the Mediterranean, was not far from La Pingouinette in Le Brusc, their original summer home on Cape Sicié.
-The Tabuteaus moved here in the summer of 1952, but sold it in 1959 when they moved to Nice.
+The Tabuteaus moved into La Coustièro during the summer of 1952, but sold it in 1959 when they moved to Nice.

-(Above) The 14th-century church of Saint-Pierre in Prades (France) where the 1950 Bach Festival was held.
+(Above) The 14th-century church of Saint-Pierre in Prades (France) where most of the the 1950 Bach Festival concerts were held.
 Eminent musicians were invited to perform with Pablo Casals to commemorate the bicentenary of the death of Johann Sebastian Bach.
+Tabuteau performed here for the 1950 and 1953 festivals.
+(Below) The church interior.

-The Castle and Courtyard of the Kings of Majorca in Perpignan, France (above), was built in 1276.
-The 1951 Festival was held there, but it returned to Prades for the festivals of 1952 and 1953.
+(Above) The Castle and Courtyard of the Kings of Majorca in Perpignan, France (above), was built in 1276.
+The 1951 Festival was held here, but it returned to Prades the following summer.
+Tabuteau performed in this festival.

 (Above) Hotel Negresco in Nice, France, where the Tabuteaus moved after selling La Coustièro in 1959.